History of Kit Quilts

 William B, Pinch started the company in the 1920’s in Cleveland, OH.
 His very early designs were called So-Mor and featured stamped colored embroidered and appliqued quilt blocks.
 He was a professional photographer who loved art and design and created more than 1000 designs.
 His products were sold in department stores and magazines in the 1930’s and 40’s and now are sold online thru their website.
 The products included single quilt blocks to total kits with appliqué and embroidery done on fabrics that were hand stamped with the designs.
 Their unique designs were done in color which was very unusual then and even today.
-The company is still in business.

 Royal Society/H.E.
 Verran Co.

 Harry E. Verran (1869-1930), was born in Platteville, Wis. and headed the H. E. Verran Co., which manufactured embroidery from 1915 to 1928.
 Harry Verran moved to New York around 1900 and went to work for Charles E. Bentley at Bentley's lace and embroidery factory on lower Broadway.
 Around 1912 he bought the company, which then became "H. E. Verran Co., Art Needle Work."
 In the late 1920s Verran built a new factory in Stamford, Conn. and moved the company there.
 He changed the name to Royal Society which made mostly knitting and crocheting books but some quilt and pillow kits were produced in the late 20’s and 30’s.
 Also a series of kits for decorative laundry bags which looked like dolls were made.
 All their kits were packaged in tan envelopes with a colored picture of the finished product on the front.
 The kit included the prestamped fabric, floss and even a needle.